jamesfmackenzie/jamesfmackenzie.github.io/_posts/2019-06-19-atari-st-games-with-roland-mt-32-midi-support.md

 date: '2019-06-19 23:11:00'
 summary: We all love to hate the Atari ST’s integated Yamaha YM2149F sound chip.
 It’s 3 bloopy voices gave a decidedly 8-bit feel that suffered in comparison to the 16-bit competition ...
 image: space-quest-iii-pirates-of-pestulon-screenshot.png
-tags: [Atari, Atari ST, MIDI, Retrogaming, Retrocomputing, Videogames]
+tags: [Atari, Atari ST, MIDI, Posts, Retrogaming, Retrocomputing, Videogames]
 ---

 We all love to hate the Atari ST's integated Yamaha YM2149F sound chip.
 It's 3 bloopy voices gave a decidedly 8-bit feel that suffered in comparison to the 16-bit competition